From Abracadabra to Zombies

 21 May 2002

-The reason why a fire can't change the apparent date of the Turin Shroud is that to do so, the fire should change the amount of C-14 atoms compared to C-12; to make the date 2/3 younger (e.g. 700 years old in stead of 2000 years old) one should add so much modern C-14, that 2/3 of the carbon weight should be modern.
+The reason why a fire can't change the apparent date of the Turin Shroud is that to do so, the fire should change the amount of C-14 atoms compared to C-12; to make the date 2/3 younger (e.g. 700 years old instead of 2000 years old) one should add so much modern C-14, that 2/3 of the carbon weight should be modern.
 If a fire would have added soot, then 2/3 of the weight by carbon, about 6/7 by total weight, should have been soot.
 So it's not so much the fact that the pieces were cleaned and burnt, but the fact that they weren't a large mass of black soot hiding the original cloth as a minor component.

 The same goes for pollution with molds and bacteria.
 Only when photosynthesizing organism (e.g. algae or moss) had added about twice the original mass in dry weight they could have caused the decrease in age from 2000 to 700 years.